 No member shall be issued respiratory protection that forms a complete seal around the face until (8 CCR 5144):

-- (a) The member has completed a medical evaluation that includes a medical evaluation questionnaire. - (b) A physician or other licensed health care professional has reviewed the questionnaire. - (c) The member has completed any physical examination recommended by the reviewing physician or health care professional.
+- (a) The member has completed a medical evaluation that includes a medical evaluation questionnaire. - (b) A physician or other licensed health care professional has reviewed the questionnaire.

 Personal Protective Equipment